 - Clean and sanitize workplaces throughout the day and at the close of business.

-- Library Directors should talk with their fellow directors in the county and share plans for reopening.
+- Library Directors should talk with their fellow directors in the county to share plans for reopening.

 NOTE: Please read through the outline and roadmap carefully BEFORE utilizing tools and templates below.